King Stephen, was born to Stephen-Henry, Count of Blois and his wife Adela, daughter of William I

-Stephen’s older brother Theobald came of age and the title of Count of Blois and Chartres was transferred to him from William who may have been mentally unfit to hold the titles.
+Stephen’s older brother Theobald came of age and the title of Count of Blois and Chartres was transferred to him from William who is believed to have been intellectually disabled and unfit to hold the titles.

-Stephen’s mother, Adela, sent him to the court of his uncle, King Henry I
+Adela, Stephen’s mother, sent him to the Normandy court of his uncle, King Henry I

 Stephen was knighted by King Henry I after having fought with him defending Normandy.